How to Use Claude AI for Your Small Business: The Complete Guide

 - Specify the rules.
 Tone, length, format, examples.
 "Keep it under 150 words.
 Friendly but professional.
 Mention that we include payroll."

 You can also upload files directly into the conversation — proposals, spreadsheets, client emails — and Claude will use them as context for its response.
-Toggle on web search or connected data sources from the search and tools menu when Claude needs current information you do not have on hand.
+Here are the four problems you will hit most often:

 Generic output: Claude does not know your business unless you tell it.
 One sentence of context changes everything.
 "I run a bookkeeping firm that serves restaurants in Miami" is enough to shift the entire tone.